Our research in the

-Principal Investigator: Dr Christina Abdel Shaheed
+Principal Investigator: Dr Christina Abdel Shaheed (IMH)

 For more information about this project, please contact Dr Christina Abdel Shaheed.
 This study has received ethics approval from the University of Sydney Human Research Ethics Committee and funding from the Sydney Musculoskeletal Bone and Joint Health Alliance.

 This project will provide the first robust evidence on the effectiveness of opioids in the treatment of acute low back pain and neck pain.
 The trial results will improve care for patients suffering acute spinal pain.